• Skip to main content

 The Smith and Wesson SD40 holds 14 cartridges in the magazine (10 in the low capacity mags), while the SD9 holds 16 rounds.
 Both the SD40 and SD9 ship with two stainless steel magazines.
 The magazines have visual inspection holes on both sides allowing the user to quickly assess how many rounds are loaded.

-[Ed. note: More than 7 years since I originally wrote this article, I’ve put a lot of rounds downrange with the pistol.
+[Ed. note: It’s been about 10 years since I originally wrote this article, and I’ve put a lot of rounds downrange with the pistol.
 The finish remains in great condition – a testament to the company’s work and not my care of firearms.]

 The stainless steel slide was coated with a black Melonite finish.
 Melonite was the same finish used on the Smith & Wesson M&P pistols, and in my experience, it worked every bit as good as the finishes found on other pistols.